xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 As you can see those 3 threats, which can be easily found in any STRIDE learning materials, are **not essential** for this system.
 They are already mitigated!

 Very important part of TM program would be maintaining high level TMs and making sure that all devs knows them.
 It should be part of TM training!

+## Summary

+Number of ideas, techniques and opinions on Threat Modeling is huge.
+In this article I wanted to provide reader all that is necessary to start doing TM, but I must confess, I get **overloaded** 😶 with information.
+This is how I remembered about Threat Modeling Manifesto and it's *Values* and *Principles*.
+I think it's really a gem 💎, and I will only quote part of it:

+> Values:
+> * A culture of finding and fixing design issues over checkbox compliance.
+> * People and collaboration over processes, methodologies, and tools.
+> * A journey of understanding over a security or privacy snapshot.
+> * Doing threat modeling over talking about it.
+> * Continuous refinement over a single delivery.

+Apart from that I would underline two idea:

+* Risk Assessment - to filter out only those items that need Threat Modeling
+* Scopes - for each scope we can have different technique.
+High level scopes can be more detailed analyzed by security team and then used by developers as input to their TM sessions